The-Marcy-Lab-School/problem-set-coding-only-template/README.md

 1. From your project's root folder, run `npm install` to load project dependencies.

-2. Your coding files are:
+2. Your coding files are in the `problems` folder:
+    * `README.md` Your instructions and decription of the problems.
     * `exercises.js` Where you will code your solutions.
     * `exercises.test.js` Your test cases.
     * `index.html` You can optionally open this file in the browser to run your code.